Large Language Models (LLM)

 Yes

-High difficulty tasks requiring deep reasoning and creativity
+High-difficulty tasks requiring deep reasoning and creativity

 o3-mini-medium